 In-Network Out-of-Network

 Inpatient services

 Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals, and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
-Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals, including special diets Regular nursing services Costs of special care units (such as intensive or coronary care units) Drugs and medications Lab tests Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical therapy, occupational therapy, and speech language therapy Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) For Medicare- covered hospital stays: 20% coinsurance per admission No limit to the number of days covered by the plan.
+Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals, including special diets Regular nursing services Costs of special care units (such as intensive or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Operating and recovery room costs Physical therapy, occupational therapy, and speech language therapy Inpatient substance abuse services Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) For Medicare- covered hospital stays: 20% coinsurance per admission No limit to the number of days covered by the plan.
 20% coinsurance for Medicare- covered physician services received while an inpatient during a Medicare- covered hospital stay For Medicare- covered hospital stays: 20% coinsurance per admission No limit to the number of days covered by the plan.
 20% coinsurance for Medicare- covered physician services received while an inpatient during a Medicare- covered hospital stay

 In-Network Out-of-Network Inpatient hospital care (con't) Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
 If the plan provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
 The reimbursement for transportation costs are while you and your companion are traveling to and from the medical providers for services related to the transplant care.
-The plan defines the distant location as a location that is outside of the member's home.
+The plan defines the distant location as a location that is outside of the member's service area AND a minimum of 75 miles from the member's home.
 Transportation and lodging consistent with current IRS travel mileage and lodging guidelines.
 Accommodations for lodging will be reimbursed at the lesser of: 1) billed charges, or 2) \$50 per day per covered person up to a maximum of \$100 per day per covered person consistent with IRS guidelines.
 Blood - including storage and administration.
 Coverage of whole blood, packed red cells, and all other components of blood begins with the first pint.
 If you receive authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at an in- network hospital.

-Y0114\23\3002764\I\C 07/08/2022 2023 Custom PPO Plan 15P - Premium Part B GA
+Y0114\24\3005381\0000\I\M 06/27/2023 2024 Custom PPO Plan 15P Part B GA